bbatsov/emacsredux/_posts/2020-10-22-state-of-emacs-survey.md

 the survey.
 Are Zenburn and Solarized still the most popular color themes out there?
 You tell me! :-)

+Big thanks to [Adrien Brochard](https://blog.abrochard.com/) for undertaking this daunting task and creating the "State of Emacs" survey!
-The survey will be open until the end of November.
+It will be open until the end
+of November.
 You can fill out the survey form directly [here](https://form.jotform.com/202884894078067).
 Share your perspective!